imGraetzl/im_graetzl/README.md

 ### Server
-The app in runing [puma](https://github.com/puma/puma) in all environments.
+The app uses [puma](https://github.com/puma/puma) in all environments.

 ## Deployment